aw/picolisp-https/README.md

                 ("content-type" . "text/html; charset=UTF-8") ) )
 ```

-# TODO

-* Other HTTP methods such as POST, PUT.

 # Contributing

 If you find any bugs or issues, please [create an issue](https://github.com/aw/picolisp-https/issues/new).